TangoAgency/material-intro-screen/README.md

         app:layout_parallaxFactor="0.6"/>
 ```

-All features not available in simple Slide Fragment are shown here: [Custom Slide]
+All features which are not available in simple Slide Fragment are shown here: [Custom Slide]

 ## Things I have used to create this
  - For parallax I have used files from [Material Intro] by [@HeinrichReimer]